KentQin/GKB_website_2.0/README.md

 There will be 2 files naming, index.js and index.css.
 These 2 files have to be copied into the /node_modules/react-google-places-suggest/ .

 ## File structure
-Client Folder: all front-end files.
+client Folder: all front-end files.
-+   Acions Folder: all redux action files.
++   acions Folder: all redux action files.
-+   Components Folder: all react componenet files.
++   components Folder: all react componenet files.
-+   Reducer Folder: all reducer files.
++   reducer Folder: all reducer files.
-+   Utils Folder: set authentication token.
++   utils Folder: set authentication token.
 +   index File: the entry of the front-end part; sessionStorage and loacalStroage is set from here.

-Public Folder: Css file and temporary img file.
+public Folder: Css file and temporary img file.

-Server Folder: all back-end files.
+server Folder: all back-end files.
 +   models Folder: all data schema files.
 +   routes Folder: HTTP requests are proccessed here.
-+   shared Folder:
-   +   validations: all files to do back-end data valisation work.
++   shared Folder:  contains validations folder which contains all files to do back-end data valisation work.

 ## Running the app